Mimoomsa/Mimoomsa/README.md

 <h3 align="center">
   My name's Cody, or Moom!
 Whichever you please.
 You can call me that name anytime without asking.
   <br> ↳  🌸 :: I use he/him, she/her, they/them, and ey/em pronouns.
-  <br> ↳  🌸 :: I'm Nonbinary, Sapphic, and AroAceFlux!
+  <br> ↳  🌸 :: I'm Nonbinary, Sapphic, and AroAceflux!
   <br>
   <br>
   <p align="center">